 Madison, New Jersey

 The Family Stone, about a Christmas gathering of the title family led by Diane Keaton, appears to take place in New England—but although the Stones’ home’s exterior is located in Connecticut, the town scenes were actually filmed in the charming New Jersey suburb of Madison (also this writer’s hometown).
 Stars Dermot Mulroney and Claire Danes take an evening stroll among the twinkling storefronts, and even though it was March, real snow fell at just the right time to lend even more winter ambiance to the 2005 movie.
 Additional scenes were filmed in Madison’s Drew and Fairleigh Dickinson universities.
-Check out more of the best Christmas towns in every state.
+Next, take a look at some of the best Christmas towns in the USA.

 Bohemian Switzerland, Czech Republic

 One of 2018’s biggest Hallmark Channel holiday movies, Christmas at Graceland, was really filmed at Elvis’ legendary home in Memphis, Tennessee.
 The production used Graceland’s actual Christmas decorations, including the blue lights Elvis’ father installed.
 “Nobody ever gets to go behind those velvet ropes, so I definitely don’t take it for granted,” star Kellie Pickler said in Hallmark’s behind-the-scenes video.
 “To be able to film with Elvis’s piano—who gets to say they’ve done that?”
 See Christmas at Graceland (the real thing, not the movie) for yourself.
+And now, Hallmark fans can stay at the new Hallmark holiday suites.
 These are the best Hallmark Christmas movies.